April 2025

 Good bathroom installers are often busy.
 Very busy.
 Highly skilled bathroom fitters and renovators are booked up solid, sometimes months ahead.

-If you are lucky to find someone you like, lock them in early — otherwise, you’ll be ready to start but stuck without a crew.
+If you are lucky to find someone you like, lock them in early; otherwise, you’ll be ready to start but stuck without a crew.

 This is the stuff you don’t see once it’s finished — pipes, cables, the guts of your new bathroom.

-7. Wall and floor preparation: 2–4 days
+◆ Wall and floor preparation: 2–4 days

 This bit’s all about making surfaces level, strong, and waterproof-ready.
+Think plastering, boarding, and levelling.
+These are the quiet heroes behind a good-looking bathroom.

-8. Waterproofing: 2–3 days
+◆ Proper Waterproofing: 2–3 days

 Waterproofing is one of those steps you don’t want to rush.
 Layers go on, dry, then get checked.